scratchaddons-community/scradd/README.md

 Scradd is a custom all-in-one Discord bot for the [Scratch Addons (SA) server](https://discord.gg/FPv957V6SD).
 It has many features, such as punishments, auto moderation, “potatoboard”, XP, and much more.
-It also has many features specific to Scratch Addons, including addon search, suggestion utilities, fun games, tons of inside jokes, and more.
+It also has many features specific to Scratch Addons, including addon search, suggestion utilities, fun games, tons of inside jokes, and others.

 ## Contributors

-Most of Scradd is programmed by @RedGuy12 (`cobaltt7` on Discord).
+Most of Scradd is programmed by @cobaltt7.
 Please run `/credits` for more information -- thanks to everyone listed on there!

 Pull requests are welcome if you would like to help contribute.
 Please read through the